appsparkler/study/web/seo/sam-dey/class.md

     - being active on Social Media with your offering
     - working with blogs and influencers
     - run PR campaigns
+- for duplicate content
     - use `canonical` url - for pages that could have multiple versions
+    - use 301 redirects